-A dedicated Risk Management Team facilitates and coordinates the reporting process and assists with the assessment of risks.
+A dedicated Risk Management Team facilitates and coordinates the reporting process and assists the Risk Management Group with the assessment of risks.
 The Risk Management Group reports to the Senior Leadership Team which in turn reports to the Board, which has the ultimate responsibility for oversight of the Company's risks and for ensuring that an effective risk management system is in place.
-The risk management policy is being reviewed and updated by the Risk Management Team.
+The risk management policy is regularly reviewed and updated by the Risk Management Team.